protoshark/chip8-wasm/README.md

 ![Preview](./assets/preview.png)

-The core of the emulator is available at [protoshark/chip8](https://github.com/protoshark/chip8)
+The core of the emulator is available at [sixels/chip8](https://github.com/sixels/chip8)

 ## Testing online

-This project is available online at [protoshark.github.io/chip8-wasm](https://protoshark.github.io/chip8-wasm).
-Thanks to the GitHub Pages
+This project is available online at [sixels.github.io/chip8-wasm](https://sixels.github.io/chip8-wasm).
+Thanks to GitHub Pages

 ## Testing locally
 You can run it locally by cloning the repository and running